20 Guitar Fingerstyle Patterns

 Pattern 16 - Traditional Waltz

-A diagram of guitar fingerpicking pattern 16 - used in waltz
+A diagram of guitar fingerpicking pattern 16 for in waltz

-Pay attention that waltz has 3/4 time signature, it means that duration of the 1 bar is equal 3 quarter notes, and not 4 notes as with more commonly encountered 4/4 time signature.
+Pay attention that a waltz has a 3/4 time signature.
+This means that the duration of 1 bar is equal to 3 quarter notes, unlike the more commonly encountered 4/4 time signature, where 1 bar is equal to 4 quarter notes.

 Pattern 17